ltelab/disdrodb/docs/source/contribute_data.rst

 * The ``df_sanitizer_fun()`` function defining the processing to apply on the read dataframe in order for the dataframe to match the DISDRODB standards.
 The dataframe which is returned by the ``df_sanitizer_fun`` must have only columns compliant with the DISDRODB standards !

-When this 4 components are correctly defined, they can be transcribed into the reader you defined in `Step 6 <#step6>`_ and you are ready to test if the reader works properly and enables to process the raw data.
+When this 4 components are correctly defined, they can be transcribed into the reader you defined in :ref:`Step 6 <step6>` and you are ready to test if the reader works properly and enables to process the raw data.

 We strongly suggest to copy the ``reader_preparation.ipynb`` Jupyter Notebook from the